2023-2024 Undergraduate & Graduate Catalog

 - ART 333 - Curriculum Development and Practice (3 credits)

 - ART 335 - Digital Creativity (3 credits)

 - ART 495 - Issues in Art (Capstone) (3 credits)

-Note: Art methodology courses ( ART 332, ART 333, and ART 335) must be taken before arranging for teacher assisting and directed teaching.
-Students should consult the College of Education for the specific requirements concerning teacher assisting and student directed teaching.
+- Art methodology courses (ART 332, ART 333, and ART 335) must be taken before arranging for teacher assisting and directed teaching.
+Students should consult the College of Education and Community Innovation for the specific requirements concerning teacher assisting and student directed teaching.

-Note: Completion of the art history requirements (see above) of the B.A. or B.S. program is a prerequisite for ART 495.
+- Completion of the art history requirements (see previous) of the B.A. or B.S. program is a prerequisite for ART 495.

-- ART 245 - Introduction to Jewelry and Metalsmithing (3 credits)
+- ART 245 - Fabricating Adornment: Jewelry Basics and Design (3 credits)

 - ART 260 - Introduction to Painting (3 credits)